Skip to content

 What is context?

-In step #1, thread_create is preparing to launch the child thread, and an important part of the preparation is to allocate a piece of memory for the stack of the child thread, shown as the shaded area.
-In other words, we now have two stacks in the memory, which is the key feature of multithreaded programs: one stack for each thread.
+In step #1, thread_create is preparing to launch the child thread, and an important part of such preparation is to allocate a piece of memory for the stack of the child thread, shown as the shaded region.
+Therefore, we now have two stacks in the memory which is the key feature of multithreaded programs: one stack for each thread.

-Here are some details about the control flow from step #1 to step #2, and then to step #3.
+Here are more details about the control flow from step #1 to step #2, and then to step #3.

-• thread_create invokes ctx_start, and the ctx_start region in the picture should be exactly 128 bytes because the first instruction in ctx_start is addi sp,sp,-128.
-The number is 128=32*4 because a 32-bit RISC-V CPU core has 32 4-byte registers and SAVE_ALL_REGISTERS is saving the value of all registers on the stack.
+• thread_create invokes ctx_start, and the ctx_start region in the picture should be 128 bytes (i.e., the first instruction in ctx_start is addi sp,sp,-128).
+This number 128 is 32*4 because 32-bit RISC-V defines 32 4-byte registers and SAVE_ALL_REGISTERS is saving the value of all these registers on the stack.

-• The sw sp,0(a0) in ctx_start corresponds to the saved pointer in the picture, where a0 is a memory address specified by the first argument of ctx_start.
-By saving sp at a special memory address, we can swich the CPU context back later.
+• The sw sp,0(a0) in ctx_start saves the 4-byte value of register sp (i.e., the saved in the picture) at memory address a0, the first argument of ctx_start.
+The purpose of saving sp at this point is to allow us to switch the CPU context back later.

-• call ctx_entry invokes function ctx_entry which you will implement yourself later.
-Intuitively, ctx_entry finds that the child thread is the next one to run and therefore it invokes function child.
-After child returns, ctx_entry will invoke thread_exit.
+• call ctx_entry invokes the ctx_entry function in thread.c.
+Intuitively, ctx_entry should find out that the child thread is the one to spawn and therefore it invokes function child.
+After child returns, ctx_entry should invoke thread_exit.

 • After ctx_start and thread_create both return, the main thread continues to invoke printf and does the printing as shown in step #3 of the picture.

-Some details are still missing: How does thread_create decide the two arguments that it passes to ctx_start?
-How does ctx_entry know that child is the function to invoke?
+A few details are still missing: How does thread_create decide the two arguments that it should pass to ctx_start?
+How does ctx_entry figure out that child is the function to invoke?
 These questions lead to the concept of Thread Control Block (TCB).

 Thread control block